evansbenj/2020_GBS.md/2023_JoinMap.md

 * After right clicking the yellow square node in the left most pane, in the "Dataset" Menu you need to select "Create New Dataset from Data Tabsheet"
 * Now the data are loaded and you can "Check for Coding Errors" in the Dataset menu.
 * Now right click on the yellow square icon and then select the "Locus Genot.
 Freq." tab and then click on the calculator icon in the toolbar below the part of the menu with words
-* This will test for segregation distortion and the results (X2 values) are in the "Locus Genot Freq" pane in a column called "X2"
+* This will test for segregation distortion and the results (X2 values) are in the "Locus Genot Freq" pane in a column called "X2"; sort this by p value by clicking the "Signif" tab twice
 * Click on the "Loci" tab and exclude the ones that had segregation distortion
 * Now click on the yellow population node again and select the "Grounpings (tree)" pane in the right pane
 * Click on the calculate icon in the icon toolbar; this will generate a tree with grouped markers with different stringencies (based on LOD scores but this is adjustable)